xiasnocap/Pearl-Discord-Token-Nuker-By-Asforaa/README.md

 ## How to use ?

-### first you should have python install it by typing
+### first you should have python installed. install it by typing
 ```
 pkg install python
 ```
+and install git too
 ```
 pkg install git
 ```